QUIET Electric Dental Drills — Instead of Traditional Air-Powered Drills

 Some have called the new electric dental drills "a Renaissance in Dentistry."
 Electric handpieces simply put more power and precision in the hands of your dentist, while offering a faster and quieter experience for you.

-I wonder if this is really that much quieter?
-The biggest issues is bone conduction, it transmitting the vibration from tooth to inner ear that has me scared,
+I wonder if this device is truly much quieter.
+The biggest issue for me is bone conduction, especially how vibrations travel from the tooth to the inner ear.
+That is what scares me the most.

 Does your wife have noise induced tinnitus at all?